quxios/quxios.github.io/data/help/QABS+Skillbar.md

 ## AboutThis is an addon to QABS plugin.
-This plugin adds a skill bar to QABS.
+This plugin adds a mmo like skillbar to QABS.

 ## How to useInstall this plugin somewhere below QABS.

 ## Toggling hudTo turn on the skillbar use the plugin command:~~~QABS skillbar show~~~To hide the skillbar, use:~~~QABS skillbar hide~~~